 retry waits some seconds before it

-re-executes the action, however the test code is pure, running fast without any
+re-executes the action, however the test code is pure, running fast without any side-effects.

 I showed that we can make a function more testable by making it a more generic.
 Polymorphism allows us to inject test points into our function.
 This is often achieved by mocks and fakes in traditional programming languages.
 In Haskell exploiting polymorphism is particularly elegant because we can code against powerful, abstract interfaces such as the monad.